 Skinku¢ is Ktunaxa for ‘coyote’.
 Skinku¢ is an important figure for them and also a fitting character for gifts to delight friends.
 The shop is a showcase of Indigenous contemporary art, culture and heritage.

-The St. Eugene Mission Resort was constructed in 1910 and operated for 60 years as a residential school for Aboriginal children.
+The St. Eugene Mission Resort was constructed in 1910 and operated for 60 years as a residential school for Indigenous children.
 In 2002, as a result of partnerships between Hotels and the Ktunaxa Kinbasket Tribal Council, the St. Eugene Mission was transformed into a modern full-service resort.

 The Ktunaxa (pronounced ‘k-too-nah-ha’) people have occupied the lands adjacent to the Kootenay and Columbia Rives as well as the Arrow Lakes of British Columbia, Canada for more than 10,000 years.